mjsorribas/telegram-cli/README.md

 * Forgot to put `save()`.
 Issue [Error: Attempted to handle event `pushedData` on <telegram-cli@model:post::ember425:1> while in state root.deleted.uncommitted.](https://gist.github.com/yhagio/080d8af5e8b9c3d027a3/edit)
 * Duplicate usage of follow-user and user-profile components in files in `/user/..`
 * Sort the user's posts descending order by date in UserIndex.hbs [https://gist.github.com/yhagio/5038f6c0271da810d8c2](https://gist.github.com/yhagio/5038f6c0271da810d8c2)

-#### Current issue and the point where I got stuck:
-* Refactor: User can logout and redirected to login page (Need to refactor transitionToRoute function since it is duplicated in every page that has nav-bar)

 * Edge cases: What if a user has 1 million posts / 1 million followers? [https://gist.github.com/yhagio/a527a79b034bd0cf7c76](https://gist.github.com/yhagio/a527a79b034bd0cf7c76)
 * User can follow another user [https://gist.github.com/yhagio/8ce153dccae24643241a](https://gist.github.com/yhagio/8ce153dccae24643241a)
+* HOLD - Refactor: User can logout and redirected to login page (Need to refactor transitionToRoute function since it is duplicated in every page that has nav-bar)

+#### Current issue and the point where I got stuck:

 #### Todo:
 * Setup server side (MongoDB, Node.js)